ineffably/vibe-space-shooter/memory-bank/progress.md

   - Sound effects for shooting, taking damage, and destruction
   - Random respawn timing (3-6 seconds) when destroyed
   - Temporary invulnerability with visual flashing after respawn
+  - Shield system with three visual strength levels (shield1, shield2, shield3 textures)
+  - Shield health that depletes by 1/3 with each hit
 - Projectile system:
   - Projectile entity with states (active, exploding, inactive)
   - Object pooling for performance optimization